Florida International University mourns football player killed in car crash

-MIAMI-DADE COUNTY, Fla. - Emmanuel "E" Lubin, a Florida International University football player and graduate of North Miami Beach Senior High School, died in a Saturday night car crash.
+MIAMI-DADE COUNTY, Fla. - Emmanuel Lubin, a Florida International University football player and graduate of North Miami Beach Senior High School who has relatives with successful careers in the NFL and NBA, died Saturday night in a car crash in Miami-Dade County.
 He was 21.

-The FIU Athletics Department announced the senior's death Sunday afternoon, reporting the defensive back played 45 games -- racking up 86 career tackles and one interception -- during four seasons at FIU.
+The FIU Athletics Department announced the senior's death Sunday afternoon, adding that the defensive back played 45 games -- racking up 86 career tackles and one interception -- during four seasons with the Panthers.

 "He was a hard worker, great teammate and was respected and loved by his teammates, coaches and staff at FIU," Davis said in a statement.
 "His character, work ethic and leadership were instrumental in leading our program to success these past two seasons."